Why It's Important To Show Affection to Our Children - Baby Chick

 Why Affection Is Important for Our Kids

-Oxytocin is a chemical the brain releases when a parent feels love and connection.
+Oxytocin is a chemical that the brain releases when a parent feels love and connection.
 It has been shown to help parents bond with their children, adding a sense of trust and support between them.4 This bond most likely allows our brain to produce and use oxytocin, causing a child to feel more positive emotions.6

-Other key studies into affection have found benefits as well.
+Other key studies on affection have also found benefits.
 A 2013 study found that children who experience unconditional love from their parents tend to be happier and less anxious.
-They believe this is because brain structures can change as a result of receiving affection.
-We can say the same for lack of affection, and the study also identified that children who experience abuse, neglect, or no affection can have significant physical and mental health issues into adulthood.5 Another study found that adults who reported receiving affection in childhood were happier, more compassionate, and less depressed and anxious.3
+They believe this is because brain structures can change in response to receiving affection.
+We can say the same for lack of affection, and the study also identified that children who experience abuse, neglect, or no affection can have significant physical and mental health issues into adulthood.5

 Early Bonding Matters

 Things have changed in early childhood development, especially right after birth, to help support this bond and connection with babies.
-Most recently, the practice of skin-to-skin contact with newborn babies has been used more often.
+Most recently, the practice of skin-to-skin contact with newborn babies has become more common.
 Skin-to-skin contact for babies, particularly between mom and baby, can help calm babies and lull them to sleep.
-This instantly makes them feel secure and loved.6 According to an article in Scientific American, children who lived in a deprived environment, like an orphanage, had higher levels of the stress hormone cortisol than those who lived with their parents.
-Scientists believe that the lack of physical contact in orphanages is a significant factor in these physical changes.2
+This instantly makes them feel secure and loved.6

 It’s Never Too Late